yegorsokolov/BotCopier/README.md

 of new samples.
 The class vector ``[0, 1]`` is stored in ``model.json`` so subsequent runs can keep learning from where the last run left off.

+### Lite Mode

+Very large log datasets can exhaust memory when processed all at once.
+Use ``--lite-mode`` to stream feature batches and train an ``SGDClassifier`` incrementally via ``partial_fit``.
+Heavy extras such as higher time‑frame indicators and SHAP importance calculations are disabled to minimise resource usage.
+Peak memory consumption becomes roughly proportional to the batch size (``_load_logs`` reads 50k rows per batch by default).
+Batches of 10k–50k rows usually provide a good balance between memory usage and convergence speed.

 Compile the generated MQ4 file and the observer will begin evaluating predictions from that model.

 ## Reinforcement Learning Fine-Tuning